wendzhue/component/README.md

 # component

 > A simple Vue 2.0 Webpack & `vue-loader` setup for building single components.
+However, if you are going to build a really big component kit, you would definetly want a much more sophisticated project structure.
+For that, I recommend you to learn from [ant design](https://github.com/ant-design/ant-design).

 > This template is only Vue 2.0 compatible.